kkarsten62/QMapShack.AppImage/README.md

 # 1. QMapShack.AppImage

+---
+*Note:*

+Status of `2025-07-06`

+QMapShack version 1.18.0 is available.
+QMapShack.AppImages are still referring to QMapShack version 1.17.1.
+New QMapShack.AppImages will be build as soon there is progress in new development based on version 1.18.0.

+---

 Build **ONE single QMapShack executable file** based on **QMapShack** latest development commits by using **Docker** and **AppImage**.

 * You are using a Linux distribution like Ubuntu, Fedora, openSUSE, Manjaro, ... ?